Wentzell/PadeApproximants/doc/index.rst

 .. _welcome:

-PadeApproximant
+PadeApproximants
 =========

-.. sidebar:: PadeApproximant 2.2
+.. sidebar:: PadeApproximants 2.2

-   This is the homepage PadeApproximant Version 2.2 For changes see, Cf :ref:`changelog page <changelog>`
+   This is the homepage PadeApproximants Version 2.2 For changes see, Cf :ref:`changelog page <changelog>`

 An example application using cpp2py and triqs.